NT (Nuchal Translucency) Scan in Pregnancy – Importance & Procedure

 How Accurate Is the Nuchal Translucency Test

-As previously explained, the nuchal translucency scan only predicts how likely you are to give birth to a baby with Down’s Syndrome.
-It is not a diagnostic test, but merely a screening.
+As previously explained, the pregnancy nuchal translucency scan only predicts how likely you are to give birth to a baby with Down’s Syndrome.
+It is not a diagnostic test but merely a screening.
 If you consider the nuchal translucency measurement figures discussed above, you will realise that the nuchal translucency scan is not highly accurate.

 If your baby is at risk of developing Down’s Syndrome according to the nuchal translucency scan, you may be advised to undertake a diagnostic test, which is a blood test that confirms whether your baby will be affected or not.